Financial Planning

 Bank High-Yield Savings Accounts

-• Can withdraw money anytime and link the account to a checking account, though accounts may limit the number of withdrawals
+• Withdraw money anytime and link the account to a checking account, though accounts may limit the number of withdrawals

 • FDIC insured up to $250,000 per account